Teenager dies after taking drugs at Leeds Festival

-The 17-year-old boy from Greater Manchester became critically ill after collapsing at the event shortly after 4.45pm on Saturday.
+Lewis Haunch, from Leigh near Wigan, became critically ill after collapsing at the event shortly after 4.45pm on Saturday.

 Police say they believe he had taken drugs ‘immediately before he collapsed’ but they have not specified which substance.